andreasciamanna/misamee-gravity-forms-themes/readme.txt

 Coming soon

 == Changelog ==

+= 1.2 =
+* Now you can add a hidden field in your forms to specify which theme should be used: add a field called misamee-theme and set the default value to the theme you want to use

 = 1.1 =
 Improved custom script/js/php handling (functions.php in new themes must be updated: see included themes).